danielnv18/blog-old/content/articles/02-drupal-twig.md

     - twig
 ---

 If you are doing a Drupal site, there's a big chance you are creating a Drupal theme also.
-To do that you will need to create your markup.
+To do that, you will need to create your markup.
 By default in Drupal, you can't see how Drupal is handling the HTML or where the content comes from, but that can easily be changed.

 ## Enabled debug mode
-In Drupal 7 this can be done by setting the variable `theme_debug` as true in the settings.php `$conf['theme_debug'] = TRUE;`.
-In Drupal 8 you'll have to make sure that you have a services.yml in `sites/default` and enable the debug mode in twig.
+In Drupal 7, this can be done by setting the variable `theme_debug` as true in the settings.php `$conf['theme_debug'] = TRUE;`.
+In Drupal 8, you'll have to make sure that you have a services.yml in `sites/default` and enable the debug mode in twig.

 ```yml
 parameters: